Elijah2424/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays the 10 newest files in the current directory.
+A script that decodes acrostics that use the first letter of each line.